seespace/inair-documentation/2-api-guides/3-user-interface/2-using-collection-view/3-using-the-menuview/2-binding-data-source.md

     public CharSequence getTag() {	return "word";	}
 }
 ```
-###Populate data for UIMenuView
+### Populate data for UIMenuView

-Just create new `ColorMenuViewModel` with a `ObservableCollection` attribute and populate it with your data.
+Create new `ColorMenuViewModel` with a `ObservableCollection` instance and populate it with your data.
-Complete `ColorMenuViewModel`
+Complete `ColorMenuViewModel`:
 ```java
 import ...;